If your relationship has hit a rough patch, don’t worry, it happens to everyone. But learning how to fix a broken relationship takes time and effort.

 A relationship, just like everything else in life, needs care and attention.
-Many couples overlook this detail and end up unhappy in a perfect relationship.
-Find out how to fix a relationship where you’re both drifting apart and turn things around.
+Many couples overlook this detail and end up unhappy in a relationship.
+The good news is, if you feel like you’ve started to drift apart, you can find out how to fix a broken relationship and turn things around.

 Figuring out how to fix a relationship is a lot like stacking a deck of cards.
 There are so many different cards involved and it’s really difficult to know where exactly the balance went awry.

 In almost all cases, it’s never a single reason that leads to a failure in love.
 It’s a series of disappointments and resentments that lead to an unhappy relationship.
 Unhappy relationships don’t appear out of the blue on one gloomy morning.

 It takes lots and lots of little things, miscommunications, and the buildup of resentment.
 [Read: Why does love hurt when it goes bad?
 The truth you need to know]

 You don’t have to feel helpless, lost, or embarrassed about it.
 It happens to all of us.